magicalpanda/MagicalRecord/README.md

 *Experimental*

-MagicalRecord will now import data from NSDictionaries into your Core Data store.
+MagicalRecord will now import data from NSObjects into your Core Data store.
 [Documentation](https://github.com/magicalpanda/MagicalRecord/wiki/Data-Import) for this feature will be added to the wiki.
 This feature is currently under development, and is undergoing updates.
 Feel free to try it out, add tests and send in your feedback.

 # Extra Bits
-This Code is released under the MIT License by [Magical Panda Software, LLC.](http://www.magicalpanda.com)
+This Code is released under the MIT License by [Magical Panda Software, LLC](http://www.magicalpanda.com).
+There is no charge for Awesome.